 Learn to say no to your fears and insecurities

 This, I feel, is a big one.
-Because it’s perhaps the most difficult time to learn to say no- when it’s to your darkest insecurities about yourself.
+Because it’s perhaps the most difficult time to learn to say no- when it’s to theose darkest inner insecurities.

 And I’ve been there myself.
 Which is why I know just how important it is to battle your own mind sometimes, and say a firm “No” to damaging, deep-seated complexes.
 Because it will never be easy, but it will always be worth it.

-Our insecurities often form in our childhood, and last much longer.
-They can manifest in many forms: like self deprecation, inability to cope, even self hatred or self abuse.
+Our insecurities are often shaped in our childhood, and last much longer.
+They can manifest in many ways: self deprecation, inability to cope, even self hatred or self abuse.
 But most importantly, they manifest by taking away the beauty of so many moments.

 The good part is you can work on steadying your mind when it starts going down that dark path.
 There are breathing exercises, aromatherapy, meditation, yoga, physical activities-all different techniques you can employ, that can make a huge difference.